Gwali-1/Meeseeks/README.md

     // Initialize a new meeseeks router.
     router := meeseeks.NewMeeseeks()

-     //register a handler function to handle get request on the /rocket/:name route /you can use : to denote a named path parameter
+    //register a handler function to handle get request on the /rocket/:name route
+    //you can use : to denote a named path parameter
-    //register handlers with route patterns using the http verb named methods on the meeseeks router (currently supports jsut GET and POST) router.GET("/rocket/:name", func(w http.ResponseWriter, r *http.Request) {
+    //register handlers with route patterns using the http verb named methods on the meeseeks router (currently supports just GET and POST) router.GET("/rocket/:name", func(w http.ResponseWriter, r *http.Request) {
-    // Using  meeseeks.LoadParam()  you can retrieve the path pparameter specifed in you route with by passing
+    // Using  meeseeks.LoadParam()  you can retrieve the path parameter specifed in you route with by passing
     //the request context and the parameter name
     // request context.
     name := meeseeks.LoadParam(r.Context(), "name")